Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Arkansas Stats and Trends

-- Arkansas has played 12 games, with eight wins against the spread.

-- This year, the Razorbacks have an ATS record of 5-1 in their six games as an underdog of 2.5 points or more.
+- The Razorbacks are 5-1 ATS when underdogs by 1 point or more this season.

-- Arkansas' games this season have gone over the point total seven times in 13 opportunities (53.8%).
+- Arkansas' games this season have gone over the total in seven out of 13 opportunities (53.8%).

-- Arkansas is 8-3 against the spread and 7-3 overall when the team piles up more than 344 yards.
+- Arkansas is 8-3 against the spread and 7-3 overall when the team totals more than 344 yards.

-- This year the Razorbacks have nine turnovers, 10 fewer than the Nittany Lions have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.